pizzaolive/ant_upload_checker/README.md

 ## How does it work?

 This script is intended to be used on a directory containing films.
-It searches through the given directory and sub-directories, and finds them by searching for common video file formats (currently:"mp4","avi","mkv","mpeg","m2ts").
+It searches through the given directory and sub-directories, and finds them by searching for common video file formats (currently: mp4, avi, mkv, mpeg and m2ts).
 Using an existing package called guessit and some additional tweaks, film titles are parsed from the file paths.

 There may still be some edge cases where films are not parsed 100% correctly, and so are not found on ANT.
 If the film title looks incorrect or odd, double check it on ANT.
 Some examples: